We use essential cookies for authentication and site functionality. Privacy Policy

 What accuracy is realistic

 On clean digital PDFs, field-level extraction accuracy in the high 90s is normal.
-Photographed or faxed invoices are worse — which is exactly why the validation step matters more than the extraction step.
+Photographed or faxed invoices are worse, which is exactly why the validation step matters more than the extraction step.
 A system that flags its own uncertainty is deployable; a system that's confidently wrong 3% of the time is not.

+The numbers above are directional, not guarantees, the only accuracy figure worth trusting is the one you measure on your own invoices.
 Track one number: the percentage of invoices that post with zero human touches.
 A good deployment gets most invoices there within the first months and improves as validation rules absorb your suppliers' quirks.

 The IBAN check is not optional